Scorching BBQ Tips

 Tin Can Lanterns

-Old tin cans can be repurposed into laterns, by adding holes, decorating, popping in a T-light and hanging.
-They would be lovely for the later hours of a barbque.
-Here's a helpful tutorial.
+Old tin cans can be repurposed into lanterns, by adding holes, decorating, popping in a T-light and hanging.
+They would be lovely for the later hours of a barbeque.

 Terracotta pots as cutlery holders